What Is Surrender—Actually?

 Virtual Reality Exposure Therapy

-The psychologist’s role in this story is actually replaced by The Spiritual Master in our lives.
-After coming to a Spiritual Master, we are asked to have at least the faith of a mustard seed, and then we can move mountains.
-Like a high level athlete, approaching a coach, asking for help to achieve an even higher goal – such as an Olympic gold medal -- the athlete is going to have to submit to unlearning some of what they know, receiving a lot of sculpting from the coach, and to upping their practice on their own.
-While actually many people in the world have won Olympic gold medals, throughout history it has been a much rarer accomplishment to achieve God Realization and Liberation.
+If we are seeking to achieve the highest spiritual goals of surrender, it may be helpful to imagine ourselves in a similar position to a high level athlete.
+When such an athlete approaches a coach, asking for help to achieve an even higher level of performance or to reach a higher goal, the athlete is going to have to submit to unlearning some of what they know, to receiving a lot of sculpting from the coach, and to upping their level practice on their own.
+If we are seeking God Realization or Enlightenment, it is like asking a coach to help us win something even more challenging than even winning an Olympic medal.
+While many people in the world have actually won Olympic gold medals throughout history, it has been a much rarer accomplishment to achieve a state of total surrender — like that of great saints — or God Realization and Liberation.